sibendu/kafkastreams/README.md

 com.sd.examples.FrequentTxnProcessor : Stream processor, monitors KAFKA_TOPIC, if same more than 5 txns on same account within 1 minutes tumbling windows, posts a message to KAFKA_ALERT_QUEUE

 # Note
+1. Need to configure security lists to allow traffic from OKE to Kafka vm

-1. In order to make Kafka producers and consumers work on K8S, need to set advertised.listeners in $KAFKA_HOME/config/server.properties
+2. In order to make Kafka producers and consumers work on K8S, need to set advertised.listeners in $KAFKA_HOME/config/server.properties
 Uncomment and set :: #advertised.listeners=PLAINTEXT://your.host.name:9092

-2. Need to configure security lists to allow traffic from OKE to Kafka vm
+3. Do not forget to configure MySQL for remote access